afraazreen/PassGenerator/README.md

 # PassGenerator
-A simple password generator, which also identifies and/or checks the strength of the password to notify the user.
+A GUI application based password generator, which identifies and/or checks the strength of the password to notify the user.

+## Functionalities
+# 1. GUI-Component
+# 2. Password Generation
+# 3. Password Strength Checker